If you would like to read any of my papers but cannot access them, please get in touch and I can send you a copy.

 When ageing of archeological child skeletons can not be performed from the more precise method of dental ageing – this paper offer a method for ageing based on length of long bones for children from birth until fully grown.

-Reference to paper in American Journal of Physical Anthropology (2016)
+Link to paper in American Journal of Physical Anthropology (2016)

 This study examines the Viking Fortress called Trelleborg in Denmark and the sacrificial wells found within the circular military structure.
 Two of the sacrificial wells contained remains of children and animals.

-Reference to paper in Danish Journal of Archeology (2015)
+Link to paper in Danish Journal of Archeology (2015)

 Body surface area determined by whole-body CT scanning: Need for new formulae?